Please ensure Javascript is enabled for purposes of website accessibility

 We all have experienced the frustration of finding a great investment opportunity but not having the capital to take advantage of it.
 If only I had a million dollars, we say to ourselves.

 Capitalism is connecting capital with opportunity.
-Those that have access to cash and, more importantly, the willingness to borrow cash after careful analysis based on the best intelligence, capture the opportunity and seize the day.
+Those who have access to cash and, more importantly, the willingness to borrow cash after careful analysis based on the best intelligence, capture the opportunity and seize the day.

 This is the way it is, and this is the way it will always be.